 The journey is taking me to the capital city of Oregon, once again.

 The journey is a comfortable path through the quaint historic town of Sisters, past Big Lake Campground along the Santiam Pass through the Cascade Range, towards the Willamette Valley.
-As a fourth generation native Oregonian, the territory is familiar with the majestic tapestry of multihued green layers, the growing color of foliage.
-Evergreen and deciduous trees, ferns, shrubs, moss, grass, and plants of countless varieties thickly line the black asphalt trail over the snow-capped peaks of the Cascade Range.
+As a fourth generation native Oregonian, the territory is familiar with the majestic tapestry of multi-hued green layers, the growing color of foliage.
+Evergreen and deciduous trees, ferns, shrubs, moss, grass, and plants of countless varieties thickly line the black asphalt two lane road over the snow-capped peaks of the Cascade Range.
 The mountain air is pungent with the blue spruce, Douglas fir, noble fir, cedar and pine…the sweet fragrance of Oregon.

 The sounds of prayer arise from my spirit as I continue to seek my FATHER about HIS plans, purposes, destiny, and prophetic purposes of tomorrow’s Workshop.
 Our Savior’s Lutheran Church hosted a Beginning Glory Ring Workshop in 2007 and a Women’s Retreat in 2014.
 There is always a sweet joy of returning to a place of familiar faces and welcoming hugs.

-04.18.2015, Saturday ~ Nancy arrived at the church early to prepare the morning refreshments, Evonne, Mary Rose and Cynthia and I arrived around 8:00 AM.
+April 18, 2015, Saturday ~ Nancy arrived at the church early to prepare the morning refreshments, Evonne, Mary Rose and Cynthia and I arrived around 8:00 AM.
 They prepared a beautiful light breakfast for everyone that gathered.
 The day went exceedingly well except for the microphone not working the first hour or so, then gratefully Evonne was able to connect everything again.
 Then the laptop PowerPoint presentation was next to go due to lack of electrical sources near the lectern.
 Mechanical/technical failures are not my gift and I was so grateful for Evonne’s assistance.
-She made it seem so EASY!
-And caused me to be acutely aware of how much we need each other in the Body of Christ.
-Each has gifts that are priceless to another.
+She made it seem so easy!
+And caused me to be acutely aware of how much we need each other.
+Each has gifts that are truly priceless to another.

-The four hosts (Cynthia, Mary Rose, Evonne and Nancy) also prepared a lovely lunch for everyone.
+The four hosts: Cynthia, Mary Rose, Evonne and Nancy also prepared a lovely lunch for everyone.
 Clearly their week of preparation had been as full as mine, if not more so.
-During the afternoon session, I realized the iron and ironing board were missing from the room set up, which meant I would take home the City of Salem Glory Ring to complete.
+During the afternoon session, I realized the iron and ironing board were missing from the room set up, which meant I would take home the City of Salem Prophetic Worship Glory Ring to complete.
 Obviously, part of the LORD’s plan because an extra hour of time was provided for giving prophetic words.
-It truly was all in God’s hands as 16 women completed their Worship Instruments (Glory Rings – aka Songs in Color) and received a prophetic word of encouragement and hope.
-Everyone in attendance except one was new to worshiping with Prophetic Glory Rings.
+It truly was all in God’s hands as 16 women completed their Prophetic Worship Glory Rings and received a prophetic word of encouragement and hope.
+Everyone in attendance except one was new to worshiping with Prophetic Worship Glory Rings.
 It was as though the LORD was giving everyone a taste of new wine.
-Annette, who attended the Glory Ring Workshop in 2007, mentioned ever so kindly, “you have learned a lot along the way…” Oh, YES, I have.
+Annette, who attended the Beginning Prophetic Glory Ring Workshop in 2007, mentioned ever so kindly, “you have learned a lot along the way…” Oh, Yes, I have.
+Yes, I have.
 God is faithful.

 Many volunteered to help clean up and pack up the supplies and we were on our way by 6:00 PM…another miracle.